cmunch1/cmunch1/README.md

 ### Hi! 👋

-**I'm Chris, a Machine Learning enthusiast currently seeking to change careers into Machine Learning / Data Science.**
+**I'm Chris, a data analysis enthusiast currently seeking to change careers into Machine Learning / Data Science.**

 Over the past year and a half or so, I have been engrossed in learning as much as I can about Machine Learning and Data Science, watching  all kinds of videos and reading many articles on the subject.
 I liked the Kaggle classes, and I *really* liked the Kaggle competitions, in particular the Tabular Playground Series.
 Eventually, I had to pull myself away from this and start working on a project for my portfolio, which is what you see in the repository below.
 It was really fun, and I learned a lot.